ayixon/Fast-Fungal-Genome-Classifier/README.md

 # Fast-Fungal-Genome-Classifier
 A tool for quickly and accurately classifying fungal genomes

-This soft extends the phyllophenetic concept of species for its application in the classification of fungal genomes.
+This soft extends the phylophenetic concept of species for its application in the classification of fungal genomes.
 It evaluates several working hypotheses:

 Genomic coherence, monophyly, and the speciation or coalescence hypothesis under the Bayesian model of Poisson tree processes (bPTP).
 This allows the evaluation of phenetic, genomic, phylogenetic and evolutionary-molecular elements in a corpus of speciation.